lenaarmstrong/lenaarmstrong.github.io/index.md

 and [Martin Wattenberg](https://www.bewitched.com/) at the [Insight & Interaction Lab](https://insight.seas.harvard.edu/) and supported by the NSF Graduate Research Fellowship.

 Her research focuses on human computer interaction, algorithmic justice, and AI auditing.
-I am interested in interdisciplinary work bridging humans and technology for social impact, understanding bias and opacity in automated systems, and encouraging more inclusive experiences in computer science.
+She is interested in bridging humans and technology for social impact, understanding bias and opacity in automated systems, and encouraging more inclusive experiences in computer science.

 You can find more information on my [CV](CV.pdf).
 <br><br>